makinacorpus/php-corebus/README.md

    after commit, there is no consistency issues anymore, but if event storage procedure fails, you will loose history.

+## Internal workflow of commands

+### Command dispatcher

+Command dispatcher is the user facing command bus for users.
+It has two existing variations:

+ - `MakinaCorpus\CoreBus\CommandBus\CommandBus` which is the default command bus interface.

+ - `MakinaCorpus\CoreBus\CommandBus\SynchronousCommandbus`, which extends the
+   former.
+It is the exact same interface, but exists for dependency injection
+   purpose: using the synchronous command bus will always passthrough the command directly from the dispatcher to the consumer, which will make messages being consumed synchronously.

+All implementations implement both interfaces, the dependency injection component has the reponsability to distinguish the synchronous from the asynchronous implementation.

+It is also the place where command access control will happen throught a decorator, as documented later in this document.

+### Command consumer

+Command consumer is the local implementation that from a given command will execute it.
+You can find multiple implementations:

+ - `MakinaCorpus\CoreBus\CommandBus\Consumer\DefaultCommandConsumer` is the
+   real implementation, that does the handler function lookup and execute it.

+ - `MakinaCorpus\CoreBus\CommandBus\Consumer\TransactionalCommandConsumer` is
+   an implementation that will decorate the default consumer, and wrap handler execution into a single database transaction, raising domain events along the way, and rollback in case of any error.

+ - `MakinaCorpus\CoreBus\CommandBus\Consumer\NullCommandConsumer` is only in
+   use in unit tests, please ignore that implementation.
+It may come useful to to you if for any reason you need a dummy implementation.

+For now there is a step which hasn't made generic yet, the command bus worker which get messages from the queue and send those to the message consumer: it is hard wired to the `makinacorpus/message-broker` package.

 ## Implementations

 Two implementations are provided: